 If there are words you don’t understand in the job description, looking them up is a great way of making sure you are confident in what is being asked of you.
 Dictionary.reference.com is a great online dictionary that is easy to use.

 Your resume needs to have at least two, or three, references if you have had a bit of work experience.
 These people need to be people who would give you a good recommendation as an employee.
 Your first reference is usually someone who has supervised you in a work environment, otherwise a work colleague will do.

 If you don’t have people who have directly supervised you or worked with you, you can pick someone who is a professional who you know well and will give a good recommendation such as a teacher at school.

 You probably shouldn’t use family or friends as a reference unless they have worked with you in some way.
 Try really hard not to use a family member with the same last name as you as this just looks a bit unprofessional.

 Before putting the referees on your resume you will need to contact them and see if they are willing to give you a reference.
 You should check to make sure you have all their information right (like the spelling of their name and their position) and give a heads up about the kinds of jobs you are applying for.

 You need to make sure you write the referees full name, position title, the company they work for and their phone number.

 There’s no need to get too overwhelmed about writing your resume.
 If you just start at the beginning and work your way through the steps it will be fine!
 Write your first one as a draft and try to get someone else to read it for you, or print out a copy and try reading it on paper.
 This will help you find any spelling mistakes or grammatical errors and make sure everything makes sense.

 Once you are sure it’s all edited you just need a cover letter and you are ready to apply for jobs!

 Even with all these tips writing a résumé or CV can still be really difficult.
-To make it easier we have put together a couple of templates for you.
-If you find that these don’t quite fit what you need Youth Central has a whole lot more.
+To make it easier for you, Youth Central have loads of great sample resumes and cover letters for whatever stage or level of experience you’re at.